cdmuir/website/content/home/teaching.md

 +++

-I am not currently teaching any course(s) this semester at the University of Wisconsin:
+I am not currently teaching any course(s) this semester at the University of Wisconsin

-# - BOT 470: Evolution \
-#   Lecture: MWF, 10:30-11:20 PM HST \
-#   HIG 110